Reversalzzz/Full-patch-NL5/README.md

+(If updating to a newer version of the patch, simply run the "Patcher" file as admin on the newer version and it will replace the old version files for you)

 Step 1.
 Install NetLimiter by running the file "NetLimiter Installer!".

 Step 2.
 Run the "Patcher" file as admin which will open a cmd prompt, now spam any key until the cmd prompt closes, now the installation will be done for you.